turingschool-examples/backend_mod_1_prework/day_1/README.md

     1. interpolation
     1. loops

 1. Answer the questions in the questions.md file in the day_1 directory.
+The .md file extension for this file refers to markdown formatting.
+Markdown is a simple markup language to help format your text.
+[This article](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) shows everything you need for basic markdown formatting.

-## Saving your work in Git and pushing to Github
+## Saving your work in Git

 When you are finished with all of the day_1 activities, follow these steps in order to save your work to your local git repository.